muaz-khan/WebRTC-Experiment/RTCMultiConnection/docs/ios-android.md

 ## iPhone, iPad, Nexus, Samsung, many other devices

-> This page explains how to write iOS+Android phonegap/cordova applications for RTCMultiConnection-v3.
+> This page explains how to write iOS+Android phonegap/cordova applications for RTCMultiConnection.

 # Cordova Demos